Vick-1973/calculator-app/README.md

 ## Documentation

-Being fundamentally a react app, the Rotas site code is divided between pages and components in order to improve performance and avoid innecessary repetition.
-The [src](https://github.com/arepo90/calculator-app/tree/main/src) folder contains said directories.
-It should be noted that the .css files have limited default parameters, and the main styles are applied from javascript by using Tailwind.
-The [components](https://github.com/arepo90/calculator-app/tree/main/src/components) folder contains website-related code, such as the navbar and sidebar sections for navigating the different pages, while the main algorithm for the calculator is contained in the main function of the [Calculator.jsx](https://github.com/arepo90/calculator-app/blob/main/src/pages/Calculator.jsx) file.
-The procedure it follows is explained in the Math section, though coding wise it is simply a quadratic equation solver with the parameters received by user input.
+Being fundamentally a react app, the Rotas site code is divided between pages and components in order to improve performance and avoid unnecessary repetition.
+The [src](https://github.com/arepo90/calculator-app/tree/main/src) directory contains the base code, while the [build](https://github.com/arepo90/calculator-app/tree/main/public) directory holds the production optimized code.
+It should be noted that, though there are some .css files, they have limited default parameters, and the main styles are applied from the .jsx files by using Tailwind.

-Navigation between the pages is handled by [react-router-dom](https://reactrouter.com/en/main) through client side routing instead of redirects, thus handling different URL's while only using one base webpage.
-A [context provider](https://github.com/arepo90/calculator-app/blob/main/src/contexts/ContextProvider.js) is used with the corresponding react components in order to manage the states of the website through the [ThemeSettings.jsx](https://github.com/arepo90/calculator-app/blob/main/src/components/ThemeSettings.jsx) component.
-The graphs and equations in the Calculator and Math sections are rendered by the function-plot and react-latex components respectively, and the simulator inframe is powered by a [Geogebra App](https://www.geogebra.org/m/BXBMnZPS) by Tom Walsh.
+### Context provider

+A component for handling site-wide settings, as an functional alternative to using [props](https://reactjs.org/docs/components-and-props.html) as component parameters.
+It handles the current main color, theme, state, and whether certain components are shown or not.

+### Components

+All components use the context provider as a means to modify or read the current theme and main color.

+#### Header

+Reusable standard header title component styled with tailwind.
+The title is passed as a parameter to the function.

+#### Navbar

+Top navigation bar with a button to toggle the sidebar and the site logo.

+#### Sidebar

+Page titles and addresses are rendered from the links.js file, again with the use of [react-router-dom](https://reactrouter.com/en/main) for in-site navigation between said pages.
+The navigation refers to client-side routing, rather than regular redirects, thus having different URL's from a single base webpage.

+#### ThemeSettings

+A simple settings page for changing the theme and current main color, handled by the context provider.

+#### Index

+Brief file for exporting the components to the rest of the webpage.

+### Pages

+All pages use the context provider for fetching the current theme and main color.

+#### Calculator

+Main page.
+Collects user input and handles the computations described in the Math page.
+A graph is rendered with [function-plot](https://github.com/mauriciopoppe/function-plot) showing the path of the projectile.

+#### Math

+Explanation of the mathematical procedures behind the solution.
+Equations are renderd in LaTeX by [react-latex](https://github.com/zzish/react-latex).

+#### Simulator

+A simple page for rendering an inframe of a [Geogebra App](https://www.geogebra.org/m/BXBMnZPS) (by Tom Walsh).
+No specific purpose other than testing and checking the solution.

+#### About

+General information and FAQ's.

 ## Author